charlesnchr/ML-SIM/README.md

 - Pre-trained model for 3x3 SIM images at 512x512 pixel resolution.
 [Download link](https://ml-sim.s3.eu-west-2.amazonaws.com/pdist/models/DIV2K_randomised_3x3_20200317.pth).
 See the notebook `3_Evaluate.ipynb` for how to run this pre-trained model.
 - DIV2K source image set used for dataset generation for ML-SIM.
 [Download link](http://data.vision.ee.ethz.ch/cvl/DIV2K/DIV2K_train_HR.zip).

-## Web app to test the model
-There is an online browser-based ready-to-use implementation available at:
-[http://ML-SIM.com](http://ML-SIM.com).
-The model used in this tool assumes that the inputs are 9 frame SIM stacks of 512x512 resolution; i.e. 3 orientations and 3 phase shifts.
-It will work for other dimensions, but is unlikely to be good.

 ## Graphical desktop app
 An easy to install and use desktop app for Windows 10, macOS and Linux is available as an Electron app.
 Instructions and all source code to run the app is given in the sub folder [Graphical-App](https://github.com/charlesnchr/ML-SIM/tree/master/Graphical-App).
 The program allows one to batch process a set of directories including subdirectories that contain TIFF stacks, and customise and select the model that is used for reconstruction.
 See screenshot below.